VolkerHartmann/turntable/docu/src/doip/introduction.md

 It specifies one additional operation due to validate metadata documents.

 ## Specification
-The DataCite format (JSON Schema) is used for the metadata.
+The DataCite Schema (JSON Schema) is used for the metadata.